555isfaiz/clipboard_share/README.md

 The current implementation of Clipboard Share is immature.
 Namely, the authentication and encryption is weak.
 It is recommended to use Clipboard Share in a trusted network environment.

 ## Requirements on Linux
+### X11
-Make sure you are using Xorg and have `xclip` installed.
+Make sure you have `xclip` installed.
+### Wayland
+ClipboardShare uses x11 APIs for monitoring clipboard modification.
+Therefore, you need `XWayland`.
+Moreover, `wl-clipboard` is also needed for reading/writing clipboard.

 ## Usage